joseferben/whywouldyoubot/README.md

 1. Login at [whywouldyoubot.gg](https://www.whywouldyoubot.gg) using Discord

-2. Create a bot in-game
+2. Create a bot in-game and copy the API key

 ![createbot.png](/docs/createbot.png)